Land Rover Defender: L316 model

 Other interior changes were to the seating layout.
 Legislation from the European Union outlaws the inward-facing seats used in the rear of previous Land Rover 4x4s.
 The 2007 Defender replaced the four inward-facing seats with two forward-facing seats.
 This made the Defender 90 4x4 a four-seater vehicle (reduced from six or seven), and the Defender 110 4x4 a seven-seater (reduced from nine).
 This brought the Defender in line with its competitors which have generally used this layout for many years.
 A new bodystyle was introduced on the 110 4x4 chassis- the "utility".
 This was a five-door 4x4 body but with the rearmost seats removed and the rear side panels left without windows, producing a five-seater vehicle with a secure, weatherproof load space.

 The only external design alterations were minor detail changes.
-The bonnet was reshaped with a pressed bulge to allow the new, taller engine to fit in the engine bay whilst meeting pedestrian safety rules.
+The bonnet was reshaped with a pressed bulge to allow the new, taller engine to fit in the engine bay whilst meeting pedestrian safety laws.
 This also avoided the need to re-design the engine sump to clear the axle.
 The new dashboard and ventilation system necessitated the removal of the distinctive air vent flaps underneath the windscreen which had been a feature of previous Land Rover utility models since the 1950s.
 While the flaps were deleted, the bulkhead pressing remained the same, so the outlines of where the flaps would be are still present.
-Passenger and Rear Loading doors were re-engineered to reduce corrosion and galvanic reaction.
+Passenger and rear loading doors were re-engineered to reduce corrosion and galvanic reaction.
 All other panels retained the same shape and styling that is viewed by enthusiasts as "iconic".

 At the other extreme, basic models are available for commercial users, such as emergency services.
 The models are sold in over 140 countries.
 A range of special conversions are available that include hydraulic platforms, fire engines, mobile workshops, ambulances, and breakdown recovery trucks.
 The 130 remains available with the five-seater HCPU bodystyle as standard.